areski/todo-piranha/README.md

 Todo-Piranha try to be minimilastic for new pyramid comers to learn about Pyramid.

-The following packages will be used in todo-piranha-form:
+The following packages will be used:

 * Pyramid
 * Deform